-Complaints from neighbors prompted deputies to begin an investigation into the ranch almost six weeks ago, Chief Deputy Joe Blakley said.
+Complaints from neighbors prompted deputies to begin an investigation into the ranch almost six weeks ago, Blakley said.

 Blakley said some of the horses seized actually belong to other people and were being boarded at the ranch.

-He said those owners were contacted and given an opportunity to pick up their animals so they can make different boarding arrangements for them.
+He said those owners will be contacted and given an opportunity to pick up their animals so they can make different boarding arrangements for them.

 Blue Heaven Farm's website says the business provides horses for trail rides, horse riding lessons, boarding and training services.